Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 With the data frame of means built just before, we get the two matrix of distances between products `dist.prod` and the matrix of co-variance attributes `cov.att`.

-`heatmap()` function is used to visualize values of a matrix in colors.
-With it, we can already find structures.
+`heatmap()` function is used to visualize values of a matrix in colors, columns and rows are ordered before and that's why we can already find somes structures.
 Do it on the both matrix and try to find structures.

 <codeblock id="01_25">
 </codeblock>